-Joe Beef opened its doors over a decade ago and during these years, has undoubtedly contributed to the global awareness of Montreal’s restaurant scene.
+Joe Beef opened its doors for almost 15 years now, and during these years, has undoubtedly contributed to the global awareness of Montreal’s restaurant scene.
 It has played a major part in making Montreal a culinary destination and dining there is a ‘must’.

-Joe Beef started as a project by three entrepreneurs that were all passionate about the hospitality industry: Allison Cunningham, David McMillan and Frederic Morin.
-They are also the co-owners of Vin Papillon and Liverpool House.
-Before opening Joe Beef, the three worked for a number of years in various establishments around Montreal, yet they chose the neighborhood of Little Burgundy to be their base, a neighborhood where they are no longer near their former places of work.
+Joe Beef started as a project by three entrepreneurs who were all passionate about the hospitality industry: Allison Cunningham, David McMillan and Frederic Morin.
+They are also the co-owners of Vin Papillon, Liverpool House, Mon Lapin, and most recently, Mckiernan Luncheonette.
+Before opening Joe Beef, the three worked for a number of years in various establishments around Montreal, yet they chose the neighbourhood of Little Burgundy to be their base, a neighbourhood where they are no longer near their former places of work.
 “When we decided to open our own restaurant, it was important for us not to step on the toes of others, and here we are on our own”, says David.

 Some history: the name of the restaurant dates back to the Crimean War and a certain Charles McKiernan, a Brit who had a talent for finding food in tough times so he quickly became known as “Joe Beef”.
 McKiernan came to Quebec in 1864 to support the British troops and was initially responsible for running their canteen.
 Some years later, he opened his own tavern in Griffintown which became known as “Joe Beef’s Canteen”.
 The naming of their restaurant on Rue Notre-Dame Ouest is, in part, a tribute to this likeable pioneer.

 Little Burgundy was at the time a less wealthy and not-so-popular part of Montreal so the two chefs were able to find an existing small restaurant with a nice terrace at an affordable price.
-They have since joined together their three well-respected restaurants with three magnificent terraces.
+They have since opened two other restaurants right next to the Joe Beef space, and these three addresses are home to three of the best terraces in the city.

 “The neighbourhood makes me think of Brooklyn.
 It has become a lively area.
 It is next to the Atwater Market, the canal, and is full of bars, restaurants and traffic.
 The rents are still low, there’s lots of chaos and I like that.”

 Talented chef Marc-Olivier Frappier prepares the seasonal menu; bourgeois, generous, rich and making the most of local products.
-Some items continue to be popular but we feel that many new elements are also interesting, for instance, Duck “fait maison” or Beef Ribs for two (one of the best in Montreal).
+Some items stay on the menu year-round thanks to their popularity, but new items are added to the menu every so often.
 On our last visit, we very much enjoyed the cod and the caviar, and left once again being impressed by the size of the portions – it is impossible to leave and still be hungry.
 Allow yourself to be guided by the staff when asking for the current popular dishes.

-When dining at Joe Beef, there is always a lively atmosphere and it is easy to get carried away with the drinks in this festive atmosphere.
+When dining at Joe Beef, there is always a lively and festive atmosphere and it is easy to get carried away with the drinks.
 Classic cocktails and beer are on offer but it’s their wine list that really shines.

 The wine list is put together by well-respected sommelier Vanya Filipovic and focuses on classic French wines from some of the great vineyards but also offers some great natural wines from lesser-known vineyards.